gitenter/gitenter/doc/requirements/StRS.md

 ### User needs

-Features:

-- [StRS-0001]{} The software is a tool to assist editing document.
-- [StRS-0036]{StRS-0001} The software shall support basic document formatting.
-- [StRS-0037]{StRS-0001} The software shall separate the content and the presentation of the documents.
-- [StRS-0020]{StRS-0001} The software shall give flexible for user to use their familiar word processors.
-- [StRS-0047]{} The software shall help managing a document set of multiple related documents involved in it.
-- [StRS-0049]{StRS-0047} The software shall handle the case only part of the files are documents, while the other part includes code, graphs, historical documents in other format ...
-- [StRS-0050]{StRS-0047} A customized index page of documents (with order/structure/relation) shall be provided.
+Regulatory/field of usage:

 - [StRS-0043]{} The software shall be used for official documents.
-- [StRS-0046]{StRS-0043} The software shall support be used to track benchmark/version of documents.
+- [StRS-0042]{} The software shall be used for R&D activities of a future product.
-- [StRS-0004]{StRS-0043} The software shall help recording and monitoring the evolution history of documents.

-*(Do we want to track the progress of each editing document?
-How?)*

-Regulatory/field of usage:

-- [StRS-0041]{} The software shall be used while executing the quality control procedure.
+- [StRS-0041]{StRS-0042} The software shall be used while executing the quality control procedure.
 - [StRS-0010]{StRS-0041} The software shall be provide supports of common regulatory standards.
 - [StRS-0014]{StRS-0010} The software may be used for development of quality sensitive products.
 - [StRS-0015]{StRS-0014} The software may be used for medical device industry.